-HepCBC, an organization currently run almost totally by HCV+ volunteers, really appreciates all donations; no donation is too small!
+HepCBC, an organization currently run almost totally by volunteers with "Living Experience" of viral hepatitis, really appreciates all donations; no donation is too small!
 We are a small group confronting a big problem and need as much help as we can.
 The help of individuals, small businesses, large corporations, and foundations are sought.

-We truly know how little money some HCV+ people survive on, yet they contribute what they can to make sure our organization can continue helping people such as themselves.
+We truly know how little money some HCV+ and HBV+ people survive on, yet they contribute what they can, to make sure our organization can continue helping people such as themselves.